godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Your Company has infused a pact with the Harrowed Eye, the Umberwynd of Bleeding Sight:
 "Swear to gaze upon the Right Eye of Futures; show the world your Left Eye of Pasts."

-Your Company's Research Center is replaced with the Font of Auguries, a place Augments the Research Center.
+Your Company's Research Center is replaced with the Font of Auguries, a place where Blood Oracles research via casting sights with blood of all kinds.

 **The Faustian Pact**
 Your Company has penned a pact with Anodain Faust, the Umberwynd of Bleak Bargains:
 "Swear to strike Bleak Bargains; show the world your Mournful Regret."